mkhaled87/scots-ready/readme.md

 - A Windows VisualSudio build project is provided for the CUDD library, and
 - Some minor fixes are applied to the CUDD libtary code and SCOT's code.

-## Requirements

-SCOTS requires only a modern C++ development environment where you can compile C++ (v11) source codes.
-All other requirements are included with SCOTS.

-To make full use of SCOTS, you may need to have MATLAB installed to be able to simulate the synthesized controllers using the provided MATLAB interface in [/mfiles](/mfiles).

-SCOTS was originally developed to work in Linux and MacOS.
-However, we provide a guide below on how to install it also in Windows.
-SCOTS is known to work much slower in Windows.

 ## Installation using Docker
 Here, we assume you will be using a Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.
 First, make sure you have docker installed (see Docker installation guide for: [MacOS](https://docs.docker.com/docker-for-mac/install/), [Ubuntu Linux](https://docs.docker.com/engine/install/ubuntu/) or [Windows](https://docs.docker.com/docker-for-windows/install/)).
 Also, make sure to [configure Docker to use sufficient resources](https://docs.docker.com/config/containers/resource_constraints/) (e.g., enough CPU cores).
 Otherwise, OmegaThreads will run slower than expected.